 As we often mention in our blog posts about personal injuries, the circumstances surrounding an accident are often critical to determining liability.
 A recent court case in Massachusetts further highlights this fact.
 It also considers the role of parental responsibility in child personal injury cases.
-Here’s a closer look at this case and the factors influencing determination of liability for personal injuries at a property.
+Here’s a closer look at this case and the factors influencing the determination of liability for personal injuries at a property.

 Overview of LaForce v.
 Dykeman

-In this particular court case (which made it through the Massachusetts Appeals Court), a 6 year old boy and his father were visiting a friend.
+In this particular court case (which made it through the Massachusetts Appeals Court), a 6-year-old boy and his father were visiting a friend.
 There was a zip-line attached to two trees in the backyard.
 It did not have the seat attachment recommended by the manufacturer.
 The boy’s father helped him onto the zip-line and let go of him after a short distance.
 The boy was unable to hold on, and let go further down the line.
 The fall caused severe fractures in his arm, which required several surgeries.
 The family sued the homeowner and the home insurance company, claiming that they were owed a duty of care and that the homeowner was liable for not installing the recommended seat attachment or warning the boy of the danger.

 The Court’s Ruling and Reasoning

 The court ruled in favor of the homeowner in this case.
 Why?
 If you recall in the overview above, the boy’s own father placed him on the zip-line.
 In the court’s view, parents have a responsibility to keep their kids safe.
-Given the boy’s young age, the father should have known that his son would not be able to hold on to the zip-line.
-He could have prevented his son from using the zip-line given his age and the lack of a seat.
+Given the boy’s young age, the father should have known that his son would not be able to hold on to the zip line.
+He could have prevented his son from using the zip line given his age and the lack of a seat.
 However, instead, he put his son in danger, which eventually caused the injuries.

 Liability for Personal Injuries at a Property